What to expect when you visit

 Fulham Palace’s garden is open to enjoy as usual.
 However, we’ve changed a few things to keep everyone safe.

 We do our best to keep the information here on our website completely up to date, but sometimes that’s not 100% possible.
 You may find that on the day you visit we’ve had to close something.
-We hope that doesn’t affect your enjoyment of our beautiful garden.
+We hope that doesn’t affect your enjoyment of our beautiful house and garden.

-- Our natural play area has re-opened, but we aren’t running activities such as walks and talks.
+- Our natural play area has re-opened.

 - The vinery is closed at the moment as it is too small for visitors to maintain social distancing.